vmvarga/komand-pymetasploit/README.md

 Installing PostgreSQL is highly recommended as it will improve response times when querying `msfrpcd` (Metasploit RPC daemon) for module information.

+# Installation

+To install pymetasploit, run `pip install git+https://github.com/rapid7/komand-pymetasploit.git`.

+The Rapid7 fork of pymetasploit is not yet available on PyPI.

 # Tutorial

 ## Starting `msfrpcd`